-Klamath Falls has lots of good places to eat
+Lots of good places to eat in Klamath Falls

 I discovered Klamath Falls isn’t just for the birds, although they are pretty spectacular.
 I left after three days with a memory card full of pictures and memories of an outdoor paradise.

 Location map of things to do near Klamath Falls, Oregon

 Guest post by Carol Patterson, award-winning freelance writer searching for wildlife and unique landscapes.
 You can find her at carolpatterson.ca